flash62au/WiTcontroller/README.md

 Then edit it to include the network ssids you want to use
 7. Copy **config_buttons_example.h** to **config_buttons.h**
-Optionally, edit this to change the mapping of the keypad buttons to specific functions
+Optionally, edit this to change the mapping of the keypad buttons to specific functions Optionally, edit this to configure the additional buttons to specific functions
 8. Upload the sketch  (Select the board type as 'WEMOS LOLIN32 Lite')

 Note: WiFi.h and ESPmDNS.h were automatically installed for me at some point when I installed VSC and Platform.io, but if you are using the Arduino IDE, you may need to install them manually.